2023 Libya migrant boat disasters

 On 25 April 2023, two migrant boats bound for Europe capsized off the coast of western Libya, claiming at least 57 lives.
-Until the 2023 Messenia migrant boat disaster in June, it represented the deadliest migrant sea crossing in the last six years.
+Until the 2023 Pylos migrant boat disaster in June, it represented the deadliest migrant sea crossing in the last six years.

 On 16 December 2023, 61 migrants drowned when a boat carrying 86 capsized.

 Background

-The central Mediterranean route became the world's most dangerous migrant sea crossing in early 2023, according to the International Organisation for Migration, when 441 individuals drowned while attempting to cross the Mediterranean from North Africa to Europe.
+The central Mediterranean route became the world's most dangerous migrant sea crossing in early 2023, according to the International Organization for Migration, when 441 individuals drowned while attempting to cross the Mediterranean from North Africa to Europe.

 April

 Two boats capsized in separate incidents off the Libyan coast.
 The first boat capsized close to Garabulli, killing 11 migrants and leaving the whereabouts of the rest uncertain.
 Four survivors who were saved by the Libyan Coast Guard said that the boat was carrying around 80 people of various nationalities.
 46 bodies have been recovered since the second boat sank off the coast of Sabratha, and more are anticipated to wash ashore in the coming days.